Seneca Valley School District

-The Seneca Valley School District is a public school district in the northern suburbs of Pittsburgh, Pennsylvania.
+The Seneca Valley School District is a public school district in Butler County, Pennsylvania.
 It is centered on Jackson Township and nearby Cranberry Township, a quickly growing municipality.
 It encompasses approximately 95 sqmi and also includes the boroughs of Harmony, Evans City, Callery, Zelienople and Seven Fields, as well as the townships of Forward and Lancaster.

 Elementary schools

 Connoquenessing Valley Elementary School

 Connoquenessing Valley Elementary School (C.V.E.) serves Zelienople, Harmony, and environs, including parts of Jackson Township, Cranberry Township, and all of Lancaster Township.
 The school is located at 300 Pittsburgh Street in Zelienople.

 CVE, one of four elementary schools in the Seneca Valley School District, has 740 students in grades K-4.
 Student support services include: Language Support, Learning Support, Autistic Support, Speech/Occupational/Physical Therapy and Title One Reading Support.

 The school courtyard has been updated to include gardens that harvest student grown vegetables.

 Evans City Elementary School

 Evans City Elementary School served Evans City, Callery and environs, including Forward Township and parts of Cranberry Township and Jackson Township.
 The school is located at 345 Rear West Main Street (Pennsylvania Route 68) in Evans City and is colocated with Evans City Middle School.
 The school has not hosted students since the construction completed at the replacement school (Ehrman Crest Elementary School).